dagdpz/rs-fMRI-afni-macaque/README.md

     4) sha256sum Anaconda3-2022.05-Linux-x86_64.sh
     5) bash Anaconda3-2022.05-Linux-x86_64.sh

-b) dcm2bids and dcm2niix with conda.
+b) Install dcm2bids and dcm2niix with conda.
 You have to create an environment called "dcm2bids" in which you install dcm2bids and dcm2niix.
-Running the script, you have to be in this environment.

     1) conda create --name dcm2bids python=3.8
     2) conda activate dcm2bids
     3) conda install -c conda-forge dcm2niix
     4) conda install -c conda-forge dcm2bids

-c) Put script in your current environment
+c) Place the script in your current working environment.

     1) sudo cp /path/to/your/script.sh /usr/local/bin
     2) chmod +x /path/to/your/script.sh
     3) run with tcsh script.tcsh

-d) copy folder with DICOM data into home directory
+d) Copy folder with DICOM data into home directory

     1) cp /path/to/DICOMs /home/directory

 d) Running script

-* to run this script you have to be in the dcm2bids environment which you activate by command 'conda activate dcm2bids' and you have to be in pathway of folder where you want the bidsified data to be (cd path/to/folder).
+* To run this script you have to be in the dcm2bids environment which you activate by command 'conda activate dcm2bids' and you have to be in pathway of folder where you want the BIDS-converted data to be (cd path/to/folder).
-* run it with command 'tcsh dcm2bids_convertingTB.tcsh'
+* Run it with command 'tcsh dcm2bids_convertingTB.tcsh'

-## Examples
+## Example

-this example is based on the data of this tutorial: https://unfmontreal.github.io/Dcm2Bids/3.1.1/tutorial/first-steps/
+This example is based on the data of this tutorial: https://unfmontreal.github.io/Dcm2Bids/3.1.1/tutorial/first-steps/

-when I ran script, this is the output; words which are surrounded with '*' were inserted by myself via standard input:
+When I ran script, this is the output; words which are surrounded with '*' were inserted by myself via standard input:

 ```
 The script will proceed through the following steps to ensure you know where potential issues may arise: